 This stunning bracelet is a narrower version of our bestselling Athena Bracelet.
-Handcrafted out of brass in a fair trade women's cooperative in India, it...
+Handcrafted out of silver-plated brass in a fair trade women's cooperative in India,...

 This beautiful bracelet, handmade by survivors of human trafficking, conveys the essence of simplicity and elegance.
 It features an infinity symbol on a delicate yet...